morloc-project/morloc/README.md

 One relation that can be defined between types is `a maps_to b`, which states that any variable of type `a` can be uniquely converted to a variable of type `b`, for example, `Int maps_to Double`.
-Some languages, such as Perl and Javascript, do extensive automatic conversions.
+Some languages, such as Perl and JavaScript, do extensive automatic conversions.
 Perl will happily evaluate the term `"42" + 1` to 43, for example.
 In Morloc, these sorts of automatic conversions are defined in ontologies that can be customized by the programmer.

-Types can also be specialized with constrains, for example:
+Types can also be specialized with constraints, for example:

 ```
 Count :: x:Int where ( x > 0 )